Now that it’s finally sunny and warm here in LA (hopefully for more than a day or two this time), it’s time for Smoothie Week here at Eating Rules!

 To kick things off, it seems only appropriate to start with Jamba Juice.

 The ubiquitous juiciteer has expanded their menu significantly in recent years; it’s now much more than just smoothies.
 Navigating their menu can be challenging, considering the large variety of smoothie, juice, and now even baked (and packaged) options.

 Smoothies are notoriously high in sugar — both from the fruit itself, and from the added fruit juice, sherbet, sorbet, frozen yogurt, and/or regular yogurt.
 So, I suggest keeping an eye on both the calories and sugars as you read through the info below.

 For all the smoothies, I’ll list the numbers for the “Original” 22-ounce size, unless noted.

 These are made with only fruit and fruit juice.
 As such, they have a fair amount of sugar, but at least it’s not refined or added sugars.

 I’ve sorted these from least to most sugar.

-Note that the difference in sugar between the Peach Perfection and the Mega Mango (16 grams) is nearly two teaspoons.
+Note that the difference in sugar between the Peach Perfection and the Mega Mango (16 grams) is nearly four teaspoons.

 300 cal, no sat fat, 0.5g total fat, 30mg sodium, 75g carbs, 59g sugars, 5g fiber, 2g protein